 Sources of Sulphur

-Sunlight.
-Meat, eggs, and seafood.
-Epsom salt bath.
-Light therapy in the winter for us Canadian igloo dwellers (use coupon code CARING10).
-Dr. Seneff and I both do an Epsom salt bath about twice a week.
+Sunlight!
+Meat, eggs, seafood, and Epsom salt bath.
+Dr. Seneff and I both do an Epsom salt bath at least twice a week.
 I was doing it for the increased magnesium.
 Dr. Seneff was doing it for the increased sulphur.
 I am now doing it for both.
 Epsom salt is magnesium sulphate.
 Both are easily absorbed through the skin, and both are very much needed.